I’m often contacted by folks that are looking for a free appraisal of an old sewing machine.

 Other buyers will pay extra for a guaranteed refurbished machine safely delivered to their door, ready to use and enjoy.
 They prefer to let someone else schlep around and take care all the repairs.

-Machines listed on eBay, just prior to Christmas have the best shot at getting a higher price.
+Buying a vintage sewing Machines listed on eBay, just prior to Christmas have the best shot at getting a higher price.
 Other factors will still play into the equation (see above), but timing can sometimes make an impact.
 The market can be fickle for other unknown reasons.

 I have the exact same make and model in similar condition with similar extras sell for $450 to $900 on eBay auctions.
 Weird, huh?